Tuition & Fees

 Bachelor of Information (BI) Students

-• For our Bachelor of Information Year 1 students that are applying for Summer OSAP, please note the following:
+For our Bachelor of Information Year 1 students who are applying for Summer OSAP, please note the following:

-• For students with a permanent disability that is documented with OSAP, you may apply for full-time OSAP.
+• Students with a permanent disability that is documented with OSAP may apply for full-time OSAP.

-• For any inquiries on OSAP, please connect with the OSAP office directly by email: osap.staff@utoronto.ca or by phone at 416-978-2190 for assistance!
+• For any inquiries about OSAP, please connect with the OSAP office directly by email: osap.staff@utoronto.ca or by phone at 416-978-2190 for assistance.

 Graduate Students

 If you are enrolled in the Fall and Winter session prior to the start of the Summer session, you are not required to pay additional tuition fees if you wish to take Summer courses.
-If you wish to access the Athletic Centre and Hart House gyms during the period from May-August will require summer memberships directly with each of these facilities.
+If you wish to access the University of Toronto (including Hart House) athletic facilities during the period from May-August, you’ll need to purchase summer memberships directly from these facilities.

 Even though our graduate students do not pay Summer tuition fees, they are still eligible to apply for Summer OSAP:

-**For our graduate students that are in receipt of OGS and CGS-M/SSHRC: If you are eligible to receive a third installment in the summer (i.e. May), you must enrol in, and complete, at least one (1) half-credit course (0.5 credit) over the summer in order to qualify for their final instalment.
+For our graduate students who have OGS and CGS-M/SSHRC awards: If you are eligible to receive a third installment in the summer (i.e. May), you must enrol in, and complete, at least one (1) half-credit course (0.5 credit) over the summer in order to qualify for their final instalment.

 Students Returning from Leaves of Absences or Temporary Stop-outs

-• In this case, since you are paying summer fees, you will not need to pay for summer memberships to either the Athletic Centre or Hart House, as incidental fees cover access to both gyms.
+• In this case, since you are paying summer fees, you will not need to pay for summer memberships to University of Toronto athletic facilities, as incidental fees cover access.

 How to Make a Tuition Payment

-A student is only considered “registered” once they have made minimum tuition payment.
-Students are able to enroll into courses without making tuition payment first.
-Course enrolment start date is typically late July, and minimum payment is typically due late August.
+A student is only considered “registered” once they have made the minimum tuition payment.
+Students are able to enrol in courses without making a tuition payment first.
+Course enrolment typically starts in late July, and the minimum payment is typically due in late August.

-However, to keep all the courses you have enrolled into, tuition fees need to be received by the University prior to classes starting.
+To maintain your enrolment, tuition fees need to be received by the University before classes begin.

-The Minimum Payment to Register for Fall & Winter is: Arrears + 100% of Fall tuition fees.
+The minimum payment to register for Fall & Winter is: Arrears + 100% of Fall tuition fees.
+This means half of the full year-‘s tuition + fees, plus any amounts remaining unpaid from previous sessions.

 Registering by Making a Tuition Payment